tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Additionally, while engineers can fill in the deep technical knowledge needed, no one will provide the tech comm tasks in place of a tech writer.
 As evidence, just look at any corporate wiki.
 Corporate wikis are prime examples of what happens when engineers (or other non-tech writers) publish documentation.
 Pages may be rich with technical detail, but the degree of ROT (redundant, outdated, trivial content) gets compounded, navigation suffers, clarity gets muddled, and no one can find anything.

-Just today I spent a good chunk of time trying to find information on a corporate wiki, only to be met with mountains of poorly written pages, abandoned content, impossible to navigate spaces, and other issues.
-It was a completely frustrating experience.
+Almost every time I dive deep into my company's wiki, I encounter mountains of poorly written pages, abandoned content, impossible to navigate spaces, and other issues.
+It's a completely hit-and-miss, frustrating experience.

 {% include random_ad2.html %}

 Anyone who has a wiki at their company usually has a similar experience.
 Because no one really cares about internal wikis, companies let them degenerate into content junkyards.
+The same would happen if we focused only on programming and other technical details at the expense of other tech comm aspects.

 ## Times when deeper tech knowledge is needed